 • Hallucinations

-This is typically the words part of the alcohol withdrawal timeline as symptoms will peak in severity.
-The onset can be as early as 24 hours after your last drink or take up to three full days.
+This is typically the worst part of the alcohol withdrawal timeline, as symptoms will peak in severity.
+The onset can be as early as 24 hours or three full days after the last drink.
 To prepare for this timeframe, individuals should expect to experience more uncomfortable symptoms and have resources available.
-This could include having a friend or family member nearby in case of an emergency or if they simply need support.
-Symptoms can include:

 • Throwing up